-Bulgaria launched a new project in 2015 to help young people enter the jobs market.
-The project is based on Switzerland's dual education system.
-Since the start of the 2018 school year, there are now 32 vocational schools in 19 towns throughout the country which, together with more than 170 partner companies, will train 1,134 apprentices in 12 occupations with a completely overhauled curriculum.
-At the same time, VET reform is seeing much progress with the participation of all stakeholders.
+Bulgaria launched a new project in 2015 to help young people enter the job market.
+The project was based on Switzerland's dual education system.
+From the start of the 2018 school year, there were 32 vocational schools in 19 towns throughout the country which, together with more than 170 partner companies, trained 1,600 apprentices in 12 occupations with a completely overhauled curriculum.
+At the same time, much progress was made in VET reform with the participation of all stakeholders.
 An important milestone was reached in May 2018 with the enactment of the ordinance on dual vocational education and training, which was amended on the basis of the project's recommendations.

-Switzerland supports Bulgaria in improving the framework conditions for sustainable public procurement.
+Switzerland helped Bulgaria improve the underlying conditions for sustainable public procurement.
 To this end, a market analysis was conducted on sustainable products in Bulgaria.
 A new handbook will assist the Bulgarian authorities in applying sustainable criteria in public procurement.
-Furthermore, a study trip to Switzerland provided an opportunity to exchange experiences with the Swiss authorities.

 Social inclusion of the Roma and other minorities

-The Swiss programme is supporting the Bulgarian government's work to implement the national strategy for the integration of Roma (2012–20) at a local level.
-New kindergarten facilities have improved access to such services.
-Early enrolment, Bulgarian language teaching, classroom support, extracurricular activities and the use of educational mediators are effective means of promoting the integration of minorities into the school system.
-More than 1,950 children have benefited from this to date.
-In addition, health mediators have raised awareness on issues of disease prevention and healthy lifestyle behaviours among over 4,700 members of the Roma community in the towns.
+The Swiss programme supported the Bulgarian government's work at the local level to implement the national strategy for the integration of Roma (2012–20).
+For example, new kindergarten facilities improved access to childcare services.
+Early enrolment, Bulgarian language teaching, classroom support, extracurricular activities and the use of educational mediators proved to be effective means of promoting the integration of minorities into the school system.
+More than 5000 children have benefited from this to date.
+In addition, health mediators raised awareness of issues related to disease prevention and healthy lifestyle choices among over 15,000 members of the Roma community.
 They have encouraged the use of primary healthcare centres, in particular for monitoring pregnancies and vaccinating children.
-Switzerland's programme, which builds on field experience, also aims to institutionalise long-term measures to integrate disadvantaged population groups.
 In 2018, the function of educational mediator was officially recognised as a profession in the Bulgarian education system.

-A Swiss firm has delivered 28 decommissioned trams from Basel's transport system to Sofia.
-In this way, Switzerland is helping to improve the public transport system in Sofia and also reduce traffic congestion and air pollution.
-In addition, the city of Sofia has developed a planning concept for more sustainable mobility in Sofia with the help of a specialist company.
+A Swiss firm delivered 28 decommissioned trams from Basel's transport system to Sofia.
+In this way, Switzerland is helping to improve the public transport system in Sofia and at the same time reduce traffic congestion and air pollution.
+In addition, the city planners worked together with a specialist firm to develop a concept for sustainable mobility in Sofia.

-Switzerland is assisting with the environmentally sound disposal of around 4,500 tonnes of old, toxic pesticides stored in warehouses throughout Bulgaria.
-The disposal work to address this serious environmental problem is under way.
-Bulgaria also plans to set up collection points for hazardous household waste in five municipalities and collect waste in 17 neighbouring municipalities with mobile units.
-Construction of the collection points has begun.
+Switzerland assisted with the environmentally sound disposal of around 3,800 tonnes of old toxic pesticides stored in warehouses all over the country.
+Bulgaria also set up collection points for hazardous household waste in five municipalities.

 Improving border security